Infrastructures

 Clusters

-We have routinely access to the largest supercomputers in the World through competitive calls (e.g. within PRACE) and through our collaborations in the US and in Europe.
-In 2014, a new 2000 cpu-core cluster will be deployed at IST to support the activity of our team via the ERC Advanced Grant Accelerates.
-Check the News section for updates on the new cluster and on new supercomputer time allocations for the epp team.
+We have routinely access to the largest supercomputers in the World through competitive calls (e.g. within PRACE and more recently EuroHPC) and through our collaborations in the US and in Europe.
+Over the years, we have also maintained several local clusters at IST to support the activity of our team (e.g. via the ERC Advanced Grant Accelerates).
+Check the News section for updates on the local supercomputing resources and on new supercomputer time allocations for the epp team.

 Codes